Our Team

 Sam joined the Child Brain Injury Trust in August 2017 as the ABI Coordinator for Greater Manchester.
 Sam graduated with a Masters in Social work from Manchester Metropolitan University in 2012.
 Prior to joining the Child Brain Injury Trust Sam managed a family centre for children with learning disabilities and their families.
 Within this role she facilitated; workshops, training and information events, created support groups for parents and siblings, as well as accessible play sessions for the whole family.
 Outside of work Sam enjoys spending time with her family, country walks and meals out.

-Lead ABI Coordinator (West Midlands)
+Lead ABI Coordinator (South West)

 • Stacy Ross